dcaoyuan/nbscala/README.md

 Until recently, this has mostly been a one man project.
 Some patches were supplied by different people, but I'm still convinced that it will gather a community soon.
 For questions and bug reports use the [issue tracker](https://github.com/dcaoyuan/nbscala/issues).
 If interested in joining the project, you can write me directly or send patches/pull requests.

 ### Snapshot Builds
-Snapshot builds can be found here [http://sourceforge.net/projects/erlybird](http://sourceforge.net/projects/erlybird).
-I'm using sourceforge because of their supply of higher bandwidth.
+Snapshot builds can be found here [http://github.com/dcaoyuan/nbscala/downloads](https://github.com/dcaoyuan/nbscala/downloads).

 ### Installation
 Make sure you don't have an old version installed.
 (Check your netbeans installation for a 'nbscala' directory: if it exists, delete it.)